 FLSA Status: Non-exempt

-Compile and report statistical information on residents as required by funding sources.
+- Compile and report statistical information on participants as required by local, state, and federal funding sources

-Perform all other duties as assigned by Executive Director.
+- Perform all other duties as assigned by the Executive Director

 - At least 18 years of age.